Key takeaways

 Later in the early-stage — after you’ve developed your product, a network and possibly some sales — an accelerator may be a good choice.
 Accelerators can help if you have limited business experience, a small network of professional contacts, or are in an unfamiliar market or sector.
 The purpose of a startup accelerator is exactly that: to help accelerate your startup’s growth.
 It’s a mentor-based program that provides intensive guidance, support and structure for a set period, typically three months.

 When you apply to a startup accelerator program, you are expected to have more than an idea.
 Ideally, you'd have a prototype or an actual product.
-In exchange for 5%-10% of your equity, you’ll gain exposure to a wide range of advisors and experienced entrepreneurs who’ll help you develop your product, hone your business model and — most importantly — connect with investors.
+In exchange for 5%-10% of your equity, you can gain exposure to a wide range of advisors and experienced entrepreneurs who’ll help you develop your product, hone your business model and — most importantly — connect with investors.
 The goal is “demo day,” which is when you’ll present your idea to potential investors and other interested parties, including the media.

 You’re in this stage if you’re: